jonhjelm/docs-and-training/infrastructure_overview/service_types.md

-# Service types in CAxMan
+# Service types in the CloudFlow platform
-The CAxMan infrastructure stack currently knows three types of CAxMan services.
+The CloudFlow infrastructure stack currently knows three types of CloudFlow services.
 It is important to understand the differences between those types in order to choose the right type for a certain use case.

-_Important:_ In this document, "service" generally refers to a CAxMan service rather than a webservice.
-A single webservice application may contain several webmethods which can be used as different types of CAxMan services.
+_Important:_ In this document, "service" generally refers to a CloudFlow service rather than a webservice.
+A single webservice application may contain several webmethods which can be used as different types of CloudFlow services.

 ## TLDR (Too Long, Didn't Read)
 For the impatient, here are a few general rules of thumb for choosing the right